Devotion (video game): Reception

+Devotion received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 95% of critics.

 A number of critics made favorable comparisons of Devotion with P.T. and Gone Home, all first-person exploration games that subvert the safe and secure feeling of home.
-David Jagneaux of IGN gave Devotion a positive review, praising it as "a fantastic psychological horror game that’s short, concise, and well-paced from start to finish."
+David Jagneaux of IGN gave Devotion a positive review, praising it as "a fantastic psychological horror game that's short, concise, and well-paced from start to finish."
 Despite the "wonderful environmental storytelling", Jagneaux felt that the actual gameplay is "relatively unimpressive and boring".
 Richard Wakeling from GameSpot singled out Red Candle Game's attention to detail that "establishes and effectively reinforces Devotion's disconcerting sense of familiarity", but pointed out that the chase sequence late in the game is "regrettable" in what is otherwise a game that resists frustrating trial-and-error stealth sections and monotonous combat in many contemporary horror games.
 Michelle Brohier from Stuff Malaysia praised the game's references to East Asian culture in lore and horror, but commented that its epilogue didn't deliver much impact after its captivating build up.

 In February 2020, Devotion as well as Red Candle's other game Detention were selected for preservation at the Harvard–Yenching Library, the largest collection of East Asian works maintained at an American university.